Former Idaho governor calls Mnuchin to investigate mining company with China ties

 CLICK HERE TO GET THE FOX BUSINESS APP

-In his letter to Mnuchin, Otter wrote, “I would urge you to review this transaction to ensure that Jervois — and the cobalt resources it is acquiring — is free from Chinese control,” the Statesman reported.
+In his letter to Mnuchin, Otter wrote, “I would urge you to review this transaction to ensure that Jervois — and the cobalt resources it is acquiring — is free from Chinese control."

+China controls about 80 percent of the global refined cobalt supply, Otter wrote.
+Cobalt is used goods like electronics and turbines.

+“My great concern is that without a plan for North American refining and commitment to supply domestic consumers, Idaho cobalt ore will be shipped to China,” Otter said in the letter.
+“This would be the worst imaginable outcome for our national security, economic development and job creation.”

 However, Jervois said in response to First Cobalt’s statement that two U.S. law firms advised they don’t need approval from the committee, in part because neither the company “nor any of its significant shareholders” are from a “country of concern.”